FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com/dogcat.md

 find / -type d \( -name sys -o -name proc \) -prune -o -name "*"  -mtime -0.02 -print
 ```

-We find that "backup.tar" was last udpated and it is updated every minute!
+We find that "backup.tar" was last updated and it is updated every minute!
 It seems as if the backup is created using the shell script in the same folder.

 This looks promising: We are root in a container that hosts the dogcat website and there is a script triggered from outside of the container running the "backup.sh" script (that we are able to edit) every minute.